 Things you can do on Google Sheets

-You already know how to create a spreadsheet in google docs, but did you know that you can do the following things as well…
+You already know how to create a spreadsheet in Google Drive, but did you know that you can do the following things as well…

 1. Ask it questions